 Call 911 if it is an emergency situation.
 Carilion Rockbridge Community Hospital has a physician on duty in the Emergency Department 24/7 for urgent health care needs.
 The nurse in the Student Health Center may be able to advise you as to whether you need emergency care, or may be able to assist you until you can be seen by a doctor.

 How do I get an appointment with the Physician/Physician Assistant?

-Call the Student Health Center at 540-458-8401, stop by to schedule with the secretary, or see the nurse.
+Call the Student Health Center at 540-458-8401, stop by to schedule with the administrative assistants, or see the nurse.

 When can I see the nurse?

 The nurse on duty at the Student Health Center is available 24/7 when undergraduate classes are in session, 9 AM-5 PM when only law classes are in session.
 The nurse takes a break from 12-1 PM and 6-7 PM each day, but is available on the premises for urgent health needs.

 Where is the Student Health Center?
 When is it open?

 The Student Health Center is located at 200 Generals Lane.
 The Center is down the steps behind and between Leyburn Library and the Science Addition building.
 Visitors can also take the elevators in the Library down to floor 4 and exit the back door.
 Limited parking is available.

 The upper level of the Student Health Center is open Monday-Friday from 8 AM-5 PM.
 The upper-level entrance is on the Library side.
 The lower level of the Student Health Center is open Monday-Friday from 5 PM-8 AM and 24 hours a day on weekends.
 The lower level entrance is on the Science Addition side, where patient unloading occurs.